pnp/docker-spfx/README.md

 ## Available tags

-- **latest**: contains the SharePoint Framework Yeoman generator from the 1.3.2 release
+- **latest**: contains the SharePoint Framework Yeoman generator from the [1.3.4](https://dev.office.com/blogs/improved-support-for-office-ui-fabric-core) release
-- **online**: contains the SharePoint Framework Yeoman generator from the 1.3.2 release
+- **online**: contains the SharePoint Framework Yeoman generator from the [1.3.4](https://dev.office.com/blogs/improved-support-for-office-ui-fabric-core) release
-- **onprem**: contains the SharePoint Framework Yeoman generator from the 1.3.2 release
+- **onprem**: contains the SharePoint Framework Yeoman generator from the [1.3.4](https://dev.office.com/blogs/improved-support-for-office-ui-fabric-core) release
+- **1.3.4**: contains the SharePoint Framework Yeoman generator from the [1.3.4](https://dev.office.com/blogs/improved-support-for-office-ui-fabric-core) release
 - **1.3.2**: contains the SharePoint Framework Yeoman generator from the 1.3.2 release
 - **1.3.1**: contains the SharePoint Framework Yeoman generator from the 1.3.1 release
 - **1.3.0**: contains the SharePoint Framework Yeoman generator from the 1.3.0 release